-Risk factors

-See "Risk Factors" and other information included in this prospectus for a discussion of factors that you should carefully consider before deciding to invest in shares of the common stock.
+Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors that you should carefully consider before deciding to invest in shares of the common stock.

-The number of shares outstanding after the offering excludes shares reserved for issuance under our 2008 omnibus incentive plan.
+The number of shares outstanding after the offering includes 593,659 vested shares of restricted stock that will be granted upon consummation of this offering and excludes up to 6,056,732 remaining shares reserved for issuance under our 2008 omnibus incentive plan.
+See "Management-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table."
 Unless we indicate otherwise, the information in this prospectus:

-- \ddot{Y} reflects a for -1 split of our outstanding common stock that occurred on , 2008; - Ÿ assumes the conversion of all of our outstanding preferred stock into common stock upon completion of this offering; - \ddot{Y} assumes the application of the net proceeds of this offering in the manner described in "Use of Proceeds"; - \ddot{Y} assumes the filing of our restated certificate of incorporation and the adoption of our amended and restated bylaws immediately before the completion of this offering; - Ä assumes that the initial public offering price of the common stock will be \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus; and - \ddot{Y} assumes that the underwriters do not exercise their overallotment option.
+- Ÿ reflects a 13,436.22841 for -1 split of our outstanding common stock that occurred on April 21, 2008; - Ÿ assumes the conversion of all of our outstanding preferred stock into common stock upon completion of this offering; - Y assumes the application of the net proceeds of this offering in the manner described in "Use of Proceeds"; - Ÿ assumes the filing of our restated certificate of incorporation and the adoption of our amended and restated bylaws immediately before the completion of this offering; - \dot{Y} assumes that the initial public offering price of the common stock will be \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus; and - \dot{Y} assumes that the underwriters do not exercise their overallotment option to purchase up to an additional 2,812,500 shares from us.